Wisconsin State Law Library

 Elements of the Offense

-2. Without Consent: The sexual contact or intercourse must have occurred without the victim’s consent.
+2. Without Consent: The sexual intercourse must have occurred without the victim’s consent.

-3. Aided or Abetted by Others: The defendant must have been aided or abetted by one or more other individuals during the assault.
+5. Aided and Abetted by Others: The defendant was aided and abetted by one or more other persons.

 Jury Instruction